Gibrail404/Landing-Page/README.md

 ## Overview

-This repository contains a simple Stopwatch web application created using HTML, CSS, and JavaScript.
-The Stopwatch allows users to measure elapsed time with start, stop, and reset functionality.
+This repository contains a simple landing page created using HTML, CSS.

 ## Features